AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 ## Data retrieval options

-To retrieve a data view, you can either use the OCS Power BI Connector, or you can interact directly with the OCS REST API using an example GitHub project as a starting point.
+To retrieve a data view, you can either use the AVEVA Data Hub Power BI Connector, or you can interact directly with the AVEVA Data Hub REST API using an example GitHub project as a starting point.

 ### Option A: Microsoft Power BI

 You can retrieve a data view using Microsoft Power BI.
-Retrieving a data view in Microsoft Power BI requires installation of OCS Power BI Connector.
+Retrieving a data view in Microsoft Power BI requires installation of AVEVA Data Hub Power BI Connector.
 The banner at the top of the [Data Views](xref:CreateDataView) page contains a link to the Connector.

 ### Option B: Interact with the REST API

-Alternative to using Microsoft Power BI, you can interact with the OCS REST API directly by using a sample project provided by AVEVA.
+Alternative to using Microsoft Power BI, you can interact with the AVEVA Data Hub REST API directly by using a sample project provided by AVEVA.
 Sample projects for the following technologies are available on GitHub:

 - [Grafana](https://github.com/osisoft/sample-adh-grafana-nodejs)
 - [Jupyter](https://github.com/osisoft/sample-adh-data_views_jupyter-python)